 Parents/guardians for FNMI students under the age of 18 and students over the age of 18 will be given the opportunity to self-identify as FNMI.
-Schools will include an annual newsletter insert and self-id cards available for parents and visitors and ensure information about voluntary self-identification is provided during Kindergarten registration process.
+Schools will include an annual verification process insert and self-id cards available for parents and visitors and ensure information about voluntary self- identification is provided during the Kindergarten registration and new student to board registration process.
 School Principals will be responsible for ensuring that all students, and their parents, who wish will have the opportunity to self-identify in one of the following two categories:

-- a) First Nation, Métis and Inuit students who live in the jurisdiction of and attend provincially funded elementary or secondary schools; - b) First Nation students who live in First Nation communities and attend provincially funded elementary or secondary schools under a tuition agreement.
+- a) First Nation, Métis and Inuit students who live in the jurisdiction of and attend provincially funded elementary or secondary schools; - b) First Nation students who live in First Nation communities and attend provincially funded elementary or secondary schools under a Reciprocal Education Agreement.